mietinen/archer/README.md

 ## pktlist.txt

 You can make you're own pkglist.txt using `pacman -Qqe > pkglist.txt`
 The script first installs what it finds in official repositories, then tries what's rest from the AUR repositories.
-Installing AUR packages depends on `yayinstall=true`
+Installing AUR packages depends on `aurhelper`
 Lines starting with an - is removed at the end, if there are no dependencies.
 Making it posible to install package groups and removing what you dont want. `-xfce4-terminal`

 ## Dotfiles